Dared87/dropbox-referral-accounts/README.md

-# Dropbox Batch Accounts Creation
+# Dropbox Batch Referral Accounts

-This package is meant to create "fake" Dropbox accounts in batch to link them to your account (and gain some storage).
+This package is meant to create referral Dropbox accounts in batch to link them to your own account (to gain some storage).

 ## Setup

-Clone the repository on your machine and ensure you have `Vagrant` (>= 1.5) installed.
+Clone the repository `git clone git@bitbucket.org:gnutix/dropbox-batch-accounts.git && cd dropbox-batch-accounts`.
-Add the box : `vagrant box add ubuntu/trusty64`.
+[Install vagrant](https://www.vagrantup.com/downloads.html) and add the box : `vagrant box add ubuntu/trusty64`.

-Then, `cp config/config.ini.dist config/config.ini` and adapt the values of `config/config.ini` to your needs.
+Then, copy the default configuration file `cp config/config.ini.dist config/config.ini` and adapt the values of `config/config.ini` to your needs.

 ```
 [config]
 action = "both" # Can be "create", "link" or "both".
-Will only create the Dropbox account, only link it, or do both.
+Will create the referral Dropbox account, link it (link the account with the Dropbox installation), or do both.
-anonymity = "false" # Uses TOR to have an anonymous IP address
+anonymity = "false" # Uses TOR to ensure usage of dynamic, variable (and therefore anonymous) IP addresses
-dropboxPartnerLink = "https://db.tt/xxxxxxxx" # The link to the Dropbox account for which you want to increase the available space.
+dropboxPartnerLink = "https://db.tt/xxxxxxxx" # The referral link to the Dropbox account for which you want to increase the storage.
-accountIdStart = 1 # The ID of the first account in the loop
+accountIdStart = 1 # The ID of the first referral account in the loop
-accountIdStop = 10 # The ID of the last account in the loop (use the same one as accountIdStart to have no loop)
+accountIdStop = 10 # The ID of the last referral account in the loop (use the same one as accountIdStart to have no loop)
-accountFirstName = "John" # The created account's firstname
+accountFirstName = "John" # The referral account's firstname
-accountLastName = "Doe" # The created account's lastname
+accountLastName = "Doe" # The referral account's lastname
-accountEmail = "myfakedropboxaccount.%s@yopmail.com" # The created account's email. "%s" will be replaced by the account ID from the loop.
+accountEmail = "myfakedropboxaccount.%s@yopmail.com" # The referral account's email. "%s" will be replaced by the account ID from the loop.
-accountPassword = "123123" # The created account's password
+accountPassword = "123123" # The referral account's password
 ```

 ## Run